randomscorp/AbilityChanger/README.md

 Ability Changer is built with [Satchel](https://github.com/PrashantMohta/Satchel)
 # How it works
-AC works by calling actions registered in the ´OnSelect´ and ´OnUnselect´ delegates every time a switch occurs.
+AC works by calling actions registered in the Â´OnSelectÂ´ and Â´OnUnselectÂ´ delegates every time a switch occurs.
 This has different meanings for FSM abilities and Non-fsm abilities so we'll go through them separetly:

 ## FSM abilities

 For FSM abilities, AC maitains a copy of the vannila FSM that will replace the original.
-When ´OnSelect´ is called, AC disables the vannila FSM and enables the custom one
+When Â´OnSelectÂ´ is called, AC disables the vannila FSM and enables the custom one
 (unless all equiped abilities that uses that FSM are not custom then the vannila one will be exposed) meaning that AC's environment is completly isolated from other mods.
-You can register a delegate to ´OnSelect´ and modify the FSM as you normally would for a mod, the modfied FSM can be accessed by the name ´{vannilaFSMName} AC´ or directly from the ´myFSM´ porprierty on the base class.
+You can register a delegate to Â´OnSelectÂ´ and modify the FSM as you normally would for a mod, the modfied FSM can be accessed by the name Â´{vannilaFSMName} ACÂ´ or directly from the Â´myFSMÂ´ porprierty on the base class.

-Because some abilities will share the FSM, when ´OnSelect´ is called AC resets the whole FSM and not only calls the actions registered by the switched ability, but all the other ones registered by all abilities that use the FSM.
-That means there is no need to undo your changes on ´OnUnselect´ and actions registered there should be reserved to undo permanent effects in the world, like despawning GameObjects that interact with your ability.
-It also means that you have access to the whole FSM, to guide you on what states
+Because some abilities will share the FSM, when Â´OnSelectÂ´ is called AC resets the whole FSM and not only calls the actions registered by the switched ability, but all the other ones registered by all abilities that use the FSM.
+That means there is no need to undo your changes on Â´OnUnselectÂ´ and actions registered there should be reserved to undo permanent effects in the world, like despawning GameObjects that interact with your ability.

-AC considers your's to modify you can check the ´states´ proprierty within the base class.
-Every state in ´states´ is considered the domain of your ability and you should feel free to modify them as you please.
-There are also states AC considers to be shared between abilities and they are avaiabled in the ´commonStates´ proprierty.
+It also means that you have access to the whole FSM, to guide you on what states AC considers your's to modify you can check the Â´statesÂ´ proprierty within the base class.
+Every state in Â´statesÂ´ is considered the domain of your ability and you should feel free to modify them as you please.
+There are also states AC considers to be shared between abilities and they are avaiabled in the Â´commonStatesÂ´ proprierty.
 When making changes to those states be as careful as you would with a normal mod as other abilities are expected to also have access to it.

 The abilities that are based on FSM and the ones that share one are: